LivePersonInc/developer-center/pages/documents/consumer experience/CoAppAndroid-sdk/Getting Started/Prerequisites.md

 indicator: messaging
 ---

-LivePerson Voice & Video is a SDK (_Source Development Kit_) for the **Google Android** platform.
+LivePerson Voice & Video is an SDK (_Source Development Kit_) for the **Google Android** platform.
 In order to integrate with us, you need to have an app of your own to which you have full source code access.
 Basic programming knowledge is required.

 ### Dependencies